Polo in the Park Polo in the Park

 Everyone's favourite bear is back

-Paddington Bear is coming to the stage this November in a brand-new musical at London's Savoy Theatre.
+Paddington Bear has taken to the stage in a brand-new musical at London's Savoy Theatre.
 Featuring original songs by Tom Fletcher of McFly and directed by Luke Sheppard of “& Juliet” fame, the show brings the beloved story of the marmalade-loving bear from Peru to life.
 Suitable for audiences aged four and up, “Paddington the Musical” promises a heart-warming adventure for everyone.

 • Price: From £25